Monday, June 1, 2020

 If the idea didn’t impress behind the iron curtain, it certainly caught on in the West, full-width assemblies used by many US manufacturers over the decades including Mercury, Imperial, Dodge, Shelby, Ford, Chrysler & Lincoln.
 Some genuinely were full-width taillights in that the entire panel was illumined, a few from the Ford Motor Corporation (FoMoCo) even with the novelty of sequential turn-signals (outlawed in the early 1970s, bureaucrats seemingly always on the search for something to ban).
 Most however were what would come to be called heckblendes and were intended to created only an illusion.

-The 1968 HK Holdens used the taillight assemblies to denote a model's place in the hierarchy: The basic Belmont (top left), the better equipped Kingswood (top left, the blinged-up Premier (bottom left) and the sporty Monaro GTS (bottom right).
+For the mainstream HK (1968-1969) range, Holden used the taillight assemblies to denote a model's place in the hierarchy: The basic Belmont (top left), the better equipped Kingswood (top right), the blinged-up Premier (bottom left) and the sporty Monaro GTS (bottom right).
 By their heckblende (or its absence), they shall be known.
-It's not believed Donald Trump (b 1946; US president 2017-2021 and since 2025) modelled the fall of his tie on the HK Premier but there may be a connection.
+It's not believed Donald Trump (b 1946; US president 2017-2021 and since 2025) modelled the fall of his tie on the HK Premier but it's not impossible one may have sent him a subliminal message.

 In Australia, the local outpost of General Motors (GM) applied a double fake.
-The "heckblende" on the HK Holdens (1968-1969), as a piece of cost-cutting, was actually red-painted metal rather than reflective plastic and unfortunately prone to deterioration under the harsh southern sun; it was a fake version of a fake taillight.
-Cleverly though, the fake apparatus was used as an indicator of the model's place in the hierarchy, the basic Belmont with just taillights, the (slightly) better-appointed Kingswood granted heckblendesque extensions, the up-market Premier with extended extensions and the Monaro GTS with the full-width part.
+The "heckblende" on the HK Holdens (1968-1969), as a piece of cost-cutting, was actually red-painted metal rather than reflective plastic and unfortunately prone to deterioration under the southern hemisphere's harsh sun; it was a fake version of a fake taillight.
+Cleverly though, the fake apparatus was used as a marker of the model's place in the pecking order, the Belmont (intended for fleet sales and the economy-minded) with just taillights, the (slightly) better-appointed Kingswood (the mainstream "entry-level" model) granted heckblendesque extensions, the up-market Premier (for the aspirational middle class) with extended extensions and the Monaro GTS (a coupé which, off the showroom floor, curiously could be configured from "taxi-cab" specifications being almost race-track ready) fitted with a full-width part.
 Probably the Belmont and Premier were ascetically most successful.
-Exactly the same idea was recycled for Holden's VH Commodore (1981-1984), the SL/E (effectively the Premier's replacement) model's taillight assemblies gaining stubby extensions which, unfortunately, looked as "tacked-on" as they were.
+Exactly the same idea was recycled for Holden's VH Commodore (1981-1984), the SL/E (effectively the Premier's replacement) version's taillight assemblies gaining stubby extensions which, unfortunately, looked as "tacked-on" as they were.

 Holdens: 1967 HR Premier (left), 1969 HT Brougham (centre) & 1971 HQ Premier (right).